Historically, embargoed press releases are a controversial subject in the world of journalism.

 7) Use press release distribution services

-Embargoed releases are considered controversial in a world where news is constantly being broken daily.
+Embargoed releases are considered controversial in a world where news is constantly breaking daily.
 Journalists and other media professionals may not appreciate having to wait when they could stay ahead of the game with fresh news.
 Nevertheless, when used correctly, embargoed releases can have many benefits for both the journalist and the company involved.